• Skip to secondary menu

 The price is kept lower because it has a bigger fridge and smaller freezer.
 So it’s perfect for an individual or a couple but a family might struggle unless they eat a lot of fresh food (which I fully advocate).

-The fridge has everything you need, safety glass, plenty of room in the door, although it could do with another shelf personally.
+The fridge has everything you need, safety glass, and plenty of room in the door, although it could do with another shelf personally.

 Overall, the best budget pick on the list.
 Does what it says in the tin and will be a reliable fridge freezer.

-Beko CFG1582S 50/50 Frost Free Fridge Freezer
+Beko CFG4582W 50/50 Frost Free Fridge Freezer

 Brand: Beko